 Get Compensation for Your Work Injury or Illness

 Every Minnesota employer must carry workers’ compensation insurance or agree to self-insure.
-While this requirement serves to protect the employer from great financial losses when an employee is injured, it mostly serves to provide injured or ill employees with the benefits they require to get healthy and rejoin the workforce.
+While this requirement serves to protect the employer from financial loss when an employee is injured, it mostly serves to provide injured or ill employees with the benefits they need to get healthy and rejoin the workforce.

 Workers’ compensation benefits include:

-- Medical benefits: Minnesota workers’ compensation laws state that it covers all reasonable and necessary care related to your injury.
-Your doctor is the one who defines what is “reasonable and necessary.”
+- Medical benefits: Minnesota workers’ compensation laws state that insurance must cover all reasonable and necessary care related to your injury.
+Your doctor is the one who defines what is “reasonable and necessary”.

 - Lost wages: If you meet all requirements for wage-loss benefits, you will receive a partial reimbursement of your income (generally two-thirds).

 - Temporary or total disability benefits: You will receive benefits related to any temporary or total disabilities you may suffer due to your job-related injury.
 The maximum number of weekly benefits available for temporary or total disability is 275 weeks.